-There are a few things you can do to tip the odds in your favor in obtaining the next state record or even possibly world record fish.
+There are a few things you can do to tip the odds in your favor in obtaining the next state record or even possibly world record bass.
 You never know when it’s going to happen, but there are definitely patterns that greatly improve your odds in catching a record fish.
 And once you’ve caught a trophy-class fish, there are some helpful and often necessary steps to have the catch certified as a record.

 We’ll focus on being prepared when you do catch a record fish first, and then review how to improve your odds on finding and catching a record fish.

 MEASURE AND DOCUMENT

 Once you catch a fish you think could be a lake, state or world record, it’s time to get it documented.
 The three things you need to certify your catch and an added good measure include the following:

 While some states require DNA sampling to verify that certain species of fish are not cross breeds or genetic hybrids (i.e. they will want the actual fish); weighing, measuring and documenting the catch with visible evidence will dramatically increase your odds of getting it certified.

 A certified scale sounds daunting at first, but the process of getting your scale certified merely requires a nominal fee and a bit of time.
 You can send your scale off to the IGFA along with $40 and get your scale certified through the mail.
 You can even do this after the fact when you catch your record fish.
 Visit this link at IGFA.org for more details.